Stage Kisses

-Stage Kisses is a 1927 American silent drama film directed by Albert H. Kelley and starring Kenneth Harlan, Helene Chadwick and Phillips Smalley.
+Stage Kisses is a lost 1927 American silent drama film directed by Albert H. Kelley and starring Kenneth Harlan, Helene Chadwick and Phillips Smalley.

 Synopsis

 A wealthy man falls in love with an actress and marries her despite the fierce opposition of his mother.
 Later the mother plots to make it look as if her daughter-in-law is having an affair and break up the couple.